Chapter 8. Collections and Enumerators

 obfuscation.
 [2] Such a wrapper is included with the source

 code examples for this book.
-It’s called the enum_iterator
+It’s called the enum_iterator and is declared like this:

 Or replace one obfuscation for another, depending on your point of view.